← back to the rack

 they overlapped on 0

-it cuts both ways, though: on one dated morning my own bastard pass got a few things wrong, and the fix was eight grounding gates, now baked into the skill.
+It cuts both ways though: on one morning my own bastard pass got a few things wrong and the fix was eight grounding gates, now baked into the skill.

 04where the methodology stops